cunilog/cunilog/basics.md

 Often the descriptions are detailed enough to recreate functions from scratch without having seen their code.
-However, this may not always be the case for simplicity reasons and to allow for comments that get straight to the point from a user's/caller's perspective.
+However, this may not always be the case for simplicity reasons and to allow for comments that get straight to the point from the caller's perspective.
 If in doubt, check the source code.

 If the description isn't detailed enough, then the function, macro, or object is most likely a variation of one of the functions, macros, or objects before/above.
 These comments may contain only differences to the previous object, function, or macro, and necessary information is found there.

-If something consistently requires looking at the code in order to understand how to call or use it, though, this is considered a bug and should be rectified.
+If something consistently requires referring to the code in order to understand its use, it is considered a bug and should be rectified.

-To distinguish between functions and macros in the documentation and comments, functions are normally referred to as __function_name ()__ with a single space between name and opening bracket while macros are referred to as __macro_name()__ without space.
+To distinguish between functions and macros, in the documentation and comments, functions are normally referred to as __function_name ()__ with a single space between name and opening bracket while macros are referred to as __macro_name()__ without space.

 ### Debugging